Does HRT Cause Hair Loss?

 HRT, is an effective treatment for hair loss in both men and women.
 It works by replacing hormones that may be causing the hair loss with those that promote healthy hair growth.
 HRT can be administered orally, through injections, or through topical creams.
 Depending on the cause of the hair loss, some patients may require a combination of treatments to achieve the best results.

-Non Surgical Treatment For Hair Loss
+Non Surgical Treatments For Hair Loss

 Low Level Laser Therapy